What is the 4 month sleep regression? Discover the signs and solutions to survive the 4-month sleep regression.

 What is the 4-month sleep regression?

 Was your baby in a pretty good sleeping pattern up to this point?
 If you’re one of the lucky mamas whose baby has been sleeping well at night (or even sleeping through the night), you’re probably going crazy trying to figure out what’s changed!
-These are the signs your baby is going through the 4-month sleep regression:
+These are the signs your baby is going through sleep regression:

 - frequent night awakenings.